Small business rate relief

 Should you apply for registration and be successful, please send documentary evidence to the following address with your account number.
 Your Business Rate bill will be adjusted to show the relief with effect from the date of registration.

 Rate relief for businesses in rural areas

 This applies to business within rural settlements within the Tendring area.
-Businesses that qualify under this scheme will receive 50% mandatory rate relief.
+Businesses that qualify under this scheme from 1 April 2017 will receive 100% mandatory rate relief.
 Each business must be: